A Dangerous Unselfishness

 It was in the final years of his life that Dr. King spoke forcefully about the interlocking nature of racism, poverty, and militarism.

-Though Dr. King never, ever lost sight of true freedom for Black Americans as his primary goal, he began to connect that struggle to the struggle of all poor people.
-He began to preach about how the Civil Rights struggle was intertwined with the struggle of poor people in Vietnam who were being slaughtered by our military.
+Though Dr. King never, ever lost sight of true freedom for Black Americans as his primary goal, he began to connect that struggle to the struggle of all poor people around the globe.
+Specifically, he began to preach about how the Civil Rights struggle was intertwined with the struggle of poor people in Vietnam who were being slaughtered by our military.

 And whenever men and women straighten their backs up, they are going somewhere, because a man can't ride your back unless it is bent.— MLK